 Wind your way down the stairs into the cavernous glory that is Hubert – home to good times and the much-worshipped chicken fricassée.
-Take a right at the bottom and you’ll come to the two intimate private dining rooms that are a world of their own.
+Take a right at the bottom, and you’ll come to the two intimate private dining rooms, which are a world of their own.
 The first fits ten and the second just eight, so you might have to be brutal with the invite list.
-Groups can choose from two menu options which feature a roll call of Hubert's takes on French classics, at $85pp or $125pp, depending on appetites.
-The Swillhouse team (Baxter Inn, Shady Pines, Frankie’s) know their way around a bar, and the cocktail and wine choices are as impressive as the food.
-There’s no minimum spend but a service fee of ten per cent applies.
-Get your people together, grab a room, and toast to Sydney’s hottest restaurant right now.
+Groups can choose from two menus, which feature a roll call of Hubert's takes on French classics, at $98pp or $148pp, depending on appetites.
+The Swillhouse team (Baxter Inn, Shady Pines, Frankie’s and Alberto’s) know their way around a bar, and the cocktail and wine choices impress just as much as the food.
+There’s no minimum spend, but a service fee of ten per cent applies.
+Get your people together, grab a room, and toast to one of Sydney’s grandest dining destinations.